JaspSG/Sudoku-Solver/README.txt.md

 How it works:
 1. Programme starts off with basic Sudoku Puzzle.
 2. Play the game.
+4. If all cells are filled in, a victory tab will appear, else press clear puzzle to try again.
-3. Press (Spacebar?) to watch algorithm solve the puzzle.
+3. Press Solve puzzle button to solve the puzzle.

 Steps for the game: